Testing recommendations for ortho-phthalates

 Are ortho-phthalates still intentionally used in food contact materials?

-Yes.
-FDA has approved 28 o-phthalates for uses as plasticizers, binders, coating agents, defoamers, gasket closures and slimicide agents in cellophane, paper, paperboard and plastics that come in contact with food.
-Although o-phthalate use as a plasticizer for PVC plastic is the most common and better-known use of the substances, other less-noticeable uses are also potential sources of contamination.
-In a 2018 petition to the agency, the Flexible Vinyl Alliance, an industry group, claim only four o-phthalates remain in use in packaging.
+Yes, for use as plasticizers, binders, coating agents, defoamers, gasket closures and slimicide agents in cellophane, paper, paperboard and plastics that come in contact with food.
+Although o-phthalate use as a plasticizer in PVC plastic is the most common and better-known use of the substances, other uses are potential sources of contamination.
+In a 2018 petition to the agency, the Flexible Vinyl Alliance, an industry group, claim only four o-phthalates remain in use in packaging, though EDF’s research shows that o-phthalate use is still widespread in many types of packaging materials ranging from various types of plastic to paperboard to glass.

 Food contact materials are a major source of contamination, primarily due to intentional use in PVC-based plastics as a plasticizer.
 In 2018, FDA released testing results that found o-phthalates in PVC plastic products including tubing and conveyor belts, cap gaskets in beverage bottles and jarred food products.
 The study found o-phthalates content ranged from 1 to 53% of the weight of the food contact material.